 The name Kurdistan truly has a Kurdish etymology, which should be explored.
 Whilst the name Kurdistan is truly of (non-Indo-Iranian) Indo-European etymology, rediscovering the other historical names that refer to the Kurdish settlement area will be further proof against the imposition of a false Indo-Iranian/ Iranian/ Iranic identity.

-It is important to note that historic variants of the Kurdish language, recognised as Indo-European, have been falsely labelled as either “Anatolian” or “Indo-Iranian”.
-Meanwhile, other historic variants of the Kurdish language, that have been denied its recognition as Indo-European, have been labelled as language isolates, or belonging to extinct language families.
+It is important to note that historic variants of the Kurdish language and languages that led to the formation of the modern Kurdish language, recognised as Indo-European, have been falsely labelled as either “Anatolian” or “Indo-Iranian”.
+Meanwhile, other historic variants of the Kurdish language, some examples being Hurrian, Urartian, and Kassite, that have been denied its recognition as Indo-European, have been labelled as languages belonging to extinct language families or as language isolates.

 *Did you Know?